rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Instead, seek his kingdom, and these things will be added to you. ^1231

-Fear not, little flock, for it is your Father’s good pleasure to give you the kingdom. ^1232
+Fear not, little flock, for it is your Father's good pleasure to give you the kingdom. ^1232

 Sell your possessions, and give to the needy.
 Provide yourselves with moneybags that do not grow old, with a treasure in the heavens that does not fail, where no thief approaches and no moth destroys. ^1233